 As reported on ABC's 7.30, rumours of dogs being drugged with cocaine, caffeine and anabolic steroids have abounded within greyhound racing for years.
 In January 2015, WA trainer Linda Britton was suspended for 18 months after pleading guilty to doping dogs with anabolic steroids.
 Just days later, industry officials awarded her the title WA's No. 1 Trainer.

-The industry's Greyhound Adoption Program (GAP) operates in most states but rehomes only a relatively small number of ex-racing dogs — around 1,000 nationally each year.
+The industry's Greyhound Adoption Program (GAP) operates in most states but rehomes only a relatively small number of ex-racing dogs — only 6% of all pre-raced and 'retired' greyhounds.
 The longest established GAP in Victoria rehomed 536 greyhounds in 2014, and the other states significantly fewer.
 Other rescue groups also rehome greyhounds, but together those efforts still amount to only 10% of dogs born the industry living out a natural lifespan.

 Families that have adopted greyhounds soon discover that these dogs are naturally gentle, loving and, surprisingly, don't need a lot of exercise.
 Find out more about how to adopt a greyhound here.